 Let us be clear: cheating is cheating whether online or in a face-to-face game, and it will be subject to the same disciplinary processes, the same sanctions and the same possibility of being named publicly if convicted.
 Those who have concerns about the actions of another EBU member should raise them with the Secretary of the Laws and Ethics Committee, firstname.lastname@example.org and should not make public accusations or insinuations on social media.

 Cases can be brought against EBU members playing in any online games,whether or not organised by the EBU.
-There has just been a conviction of one member for online cheating, which will be reported in full in English Bridge in September and there are a number of other cases in progress at the moment.
+There has just been a conviction of one member for online cheating, reported in full in English Bridge in September 2020 and there are a number of other cases in progress at the moment.
 It is expected that these will lead to more convictions with appropriate penalties including being publicly named.

 WE STRONGLY RECOMMEND THEREFORE THAT ANY MEMBER WHO MIGHT HAVE BEEN TEMPTED TO DO ANYTHING ONLINE THAT IS NOT ALLOWED SHOULD TAKE THIS WARNING AS A SIGNAL TO STOP BEFORE THEY TOO ARE INVESTIGATED.